“Being such an amazing city, it was easy finding fun things to do in Cincinnati”

-U.S. Bank Arena is an indoor Arena located in downtown Cincinnati, Ohio along the banks of the Ohio River.
-This first-class, state of the art facility hosts over 100 events each year and serves as home for the Cincinnati Cyclones.
+U.S. Bank Arena/Heritage Bank Arena is an indoor arena located in downtown Cincinnati, Ohio along the banks of the Ohio River.
+This first-class, state of the art facility hosts over 100 events each year, and serves as home for the Cincinnati Cyclones.

 650 Walnut St, Cincinnati, OH • (513) 721-3344

 The Aronoff Center is a large performing arts center in downtown Cincy.
 Typical events include: plays, ballet, music concerts, comedy shows, and musicals.
 The center was designed by renowned architect César Pelli and named in honor of Cincinnati native and Ohio senator Stanley Aronoff.

 One Aquarium Way, Newport, KY • (800) 406-3474